intellimouseftw/mlp_project/README.md

 1) "data_source": Specifies the source for the dataset (can be in either url or filepath)

 2) "preprocessing_dict": Dictionary holding the arguments to be passed down within the data pre-processing step.
 	* (str variable) cat_label  - labels of categorical variables (excluding binary variables) to be used in the model, separated by commas without spacing.
 	* (str variable) cont_bin_label  - labels of continuous and binary variables to be used in the model, separated by commas without spacing.
 	* (str variable) tar_label - labels of target variables to be used in the model, separated by commas without spacing.
 	* (float variable) test_sz - specifies the ratio of data split from the main dataset to be used as test data for model metrics purposes.
 	* (int variable) rand_s_split - specifies the random state used for the train-test-split method in scikit-learn.

 3) "hyperparameter_dict": Dictionary holding lists that specifies the hyperparameter tuning range.
 	* reg_val - Regularization parameter for Lasso, Ridge, ElasticNet algorithms
 	* l1_ratio - Scale of l1 penalty for ElasticNet regressions
 	* n_estimators - Number of trees in random forest
 	* max_features - Number of features to consider at every split
 	* max_depth - Maximum number of levels in tree
 	* min_samples_split - Minimum number of samples required to split a node
 	* min_samples_leaf - Minimum number of samples required at each leaf node
 	* bootstrap - Method of selecting samples for training each tree (with replacement/without replacement)

 4) "mlp_dict": Dictionary holding arguments to be passed down within the mlp step.
 	* (bool variable) pick_best_model - if True, hyperparameter tuning will perform search across all algorithms. if False, user has to specify "regtype".
 MLP will only perform hyperparameter tuning over the specified reg_type algorithm.
 	* (str variable) search_type - select between "random" and "grid".
-Specifies the type of search to perform, RandomizedSearchCV vs GridSearchCV. do note that if "grid" is chosen for (pick_best_model = True) or (regtype = rfreg), it will be a very computationally expensive process.
+Specifies the type of search to perform, RandomizedSearchCV vs GridSearchCV.
+Do note that if "grid" is chosen for (pick_best_model = True) or (regtype = rfreg), it will be a very computationally expensive process.
 	* (int variable) n_iter - specifies the number of random search iterations to carry out.
 	* (str variable) reg_type - if (pick_best_model = False), then the mlp will perform hyperparameter tuning over the specified reg_type algorithm.

 | regtype       | Algorithm         |
 | ------------- |-------------------|